fscorrupt/awesome-stars/README.md

 - [josStorer/selfhostedAI](https://github.com/josStorer/selfhostedAI) - A collection of one-click self-hosted AI
 - [rivenmedia/riven](https://github.com/rivenmedia/riven) - Handle your Media Library with ease!
 - [amalshaji/portr](https://github.com/amalshaji/portr) - Open source ngrok alternative designed for teams.
 Tunnel http, tcp or websocket connections.
-- [TheWicklowWolf/LidaTube](https://github.com/TheWicklowWolf/LidaTube) - App for finding missing Lidarr albums via yt-dlp.
+- [TheWicklowWolf/LidaTube](https://github.com/TheWicklowWolf/LidaTube) - Find and download missing Lidarr albums via yt-dlp.
 - [Vansmak/OCDarr](https://github.com/Vansmak/OCDarr) - Automates sending and deleting episodes or seasons to sonarr one at a time as played
 - [nashsu/FreeAskInternet](https://github.com/nashsu/FreeAskInternet) - FreeAskInternet is a completely free, PRIVATE and LOCALLY running search aggregator & answer generate using MULTI LLMs, without GPU needed.
 The user can ask a question and the system will  make a mult
 - [zigpy/zha-device-handlers](https://github.com/zigpy/zha-device-handlers) - ZHA device handlers bridge the functionality gap created when manufacturers deviate from the ZCL specification, handling deviations and exceptions by parsing custom messages to and from Zigbee devices